Academic Policies

 Satisfactory/unsatisfactory grades: Students in Interdisciplinary Medical Sciences are permitted to take foreign language and elective courses on a satisfactory/unsatisfactory (S/U) basis provided they have earned a minimum 2.5 FSU GPA.
 To do so, please obtain an S/U form in the FSU Registrar’s Office, and then obtain dean’s approval in the Interdisciplinary Medical Sciences Academic Advising Office in 2140 MSB.
 No courses used for major, minor, or liberal studies credit can be taken S/U. No courses may be taken S/U after the posted deadline, and no course may be changed from S/U back to a graded course after the posted deadline.
 Click here for the Academic Calendar.

-Seminar Policy: IMS students must satisfactorily complete all seminar courses with a grade of "C minus" or better.
-Any student who does not complete any of the seminar courses with the requisite "C minus" grade twice or more will need to change their major.
+Seminar and Capstone Policy: IMS students must satisfactorily complete all seminar and Capstone courses with a grade of "C minus" or better.
+Any student who does not complete any of the seminar or Capstone courses with the requisite "C minus" grade twice or more will be required to change their major.

 Summer hours requirement: If you enrolled in FSU or one of the other state universities with fewer than 60 semester hours of transfer credit, you must earn at least 9 semester hours of coursework during one or more summer sessions at FSU or one of the State University System campuses.
 If you earned an A.A. degree from a Florida community college prior to enrolling in FSU or another State University, you are exempt from this requirement.
 If you earned college credits through dual enrollment, AP, or IB credit prior to enrolling at FSU as a freshman, you may also be exempt from this requirement.
 If you have questions about this requirement, please discuss your situation with an advisor.
 If satisfying the summer hours requirement would be a hardship, you may petition for a waiver of the summer hours requirement by submitting a request to the Interdisciplinary Medical Sciences Academic Advising Office in 2140 MSB after you have initiated a graduation check for our college (see details above).